 What is your preference?
 If your dental appearance is a key concern, you will have to go for a treatment that matches the shade or color of your teeth.
 For instance, when it comes to dental crowns the dentist can help design the kind of crown that looks natural or matches with the existing teeth.

 - Your dental history

-Dental crowns are also referred to as dental cap and are used in the restoration of a severely damaged tooth in cases such as a broken tooth or serious tooth decay.
+Dental crowns are also referred to as dental caps and are used in the restoration of a severely damaged tooth in cases such as a broken tooth or serious tooth decay.
 A crown is produced usually with ceramic or porcelain, and it is customized to be a perfect fit on the affected tooth.
 Dental crown installations can restore full tooth functionality and appearance and also serve as protection for the teeth.
-They can also be used to provide support for large filling and weak tooth.
+They can also be used to provide support for large fillings and weak teeth.

 - Reasons to consider dental crowns

-Your emergency dentist may recommend dental crown for a number of reasons such as to attach a bridge, cover the implant, protect week tooth from fractures, cover discolored tooth, cover tooth after a root canal treatment, cover the poorly shaped tooth, restore a fractured tooth, and so on.
+Your emergency dentist may recommend a dental crown for many reasons such as to attach a bridge, cover the implant, protect week tooth from fractures, cover the discolored tooth, cover a tooth after a root canal treatment, cover the poorly shaped tooth, restore a fractured tooth, and so on.

 - Weak tooth protection

 - Cover and support tooth with a large filling